Jean-Michel Lavallière

-Jean-Michel Lavallière (born December 10, 1990) is a Canadian retired Paralympic swimmer who competed at international swimming competitions.
+Jean-Michel Lavallière (born December 10, 1990) is a Canadian retired para swimmer who competed at international swimming competitions.
 He is a six-time Parapan American Games silver medalist and has competed at the 2016 Summer Paralympics and 2018 Commonwealth Games.

 Lavallière announced his retirement shortly after the 2018 Commonwealth Games due to planning to complete his university studies at Laval University.